 Tori: I have.
 Unfortunately, I’m usually on the lower end of the pledges as a college student.

 BP: And that’s what’s brilliant about it, you know?
-You can just get the download, and a lot of students, that’s kind of where they are.
+You can just get the download, and a lot of students, that’s where they are.
 They don’t have to go and get the five hundred dollar thing.

 Tori: Speaking of students, I read the message that the band posted in support of Sweet Briar College.
 I thought it was awesome that you guys extended your support to the school.
 Do you have any plans to try to save Sweet Briar?

 BP: Yeah, I was reading the updates actually on the way here, where they’ve set up a nonprofit, basically, to raise the first wave of funds to just have a legal counsel to fight the closing, so I think that’s where their first wave of donations is needed.
 We’ve been in talk with some students about possibly doing a concert fundraiser.
 We’re definitely going to support them.
 If we can make that date work, we’ll do that.
 We’ve pledged our support in the form of a check.
 The beginning of our band is deeply rooted in our experiences working with some of those colleges.
-We spring from a liberal arts school, ourselves, so these kinds of colleges are important.
+We spring from a liberal arts school ourselves, so these kinds of colleges are important.

 Tori: I agree.
 Getting into some other recent events, the US Department of Veterans Affairs recently featured “The War Was in Color” in its Living History: Battle of the Bulge series.
 What was that like?

 BP: It was cool.
 A fan of ours works for the Department of Veterans Affairs, and she approached us one night at a show and said they were working on this series and [asked] if they could use the song, and of course, we said yeah.
 In fact, we’re re-recording it.
 We’re announcing this in a few weeks, so maybe you’ll get the exclusive.
-We’re going to be re-recording Love, Loss, Hope, Repeat to the similar fashion like we’ve done with Indian Summer, just to kind of move things off the label.
+We’re going to be re-recording Love, Loss, Hope, Repeat to the similar fashion like we’ve done with Indian Summer, just to move things off the label.
 In doing that, we were re-recording it anyway, so we bumped that up on the priority list and got it done early, and sent them a copy.
 The copy they’re using is actually the new version.

 Tori: So, we will get to hear it?